Bailiff fees when paying the Council or Court direct.

 Note from Bailiff Advice Online:

-It is important to be aware that if payment is made to the Magistrate Court (either in person or online) after a warrant of control has been issued (for non payment of a court fines) all courts now forward the entire payment to the relevant enforcement company so that the enforcement company can deduct their fees in accordance with the ‘pro rata’ provisions as outlined above and allocate the balance towards the court fine.
+It is important to be aware that if payment is made to the Magistrate Court (either in person or online) after a warrant of control has been issued (for non payment of a court fines) all courts will pass the entire payment to the relevant enforcement company (Marston Holdings, Collectica, Swift or Excel Enforcement) so that the enforcement company can deduct their fees in accordance with the ‘pro rata’ provisions as outlined above and allocate the balance towards the court fine.